grafana/xk6-dashboard/README.md

 ## Docker

 You can also use pre-built k6 image within a Docker container.
-To do that, you'll need to execute something more-or-less like the following:
+In order to do that, you will need to execute something like the following:

 **Linux**